-For circumstances relating to regular employment or child care, petition forms are available in the Office of Student Development and Success.
-Students may petition to be excused from chapel because of a regular employment schedule that conflicts with the chapel schedule for one semester each academic year.
+For circumstances relating to regular employment or childcare, petition forms are available in the Office of Student Development and Success.
+Please do not plan on- or off-campus work schedules that conflict with chapel.
+Students may petition to be excused from chapel because of a regular employment schedule that conflicts with the chapel schedule for only one semester each academic year.
 A chapel petition will not be approved for two consecutive semesters spanning different academic years.
 Petitions are considered on their merit and are subject to the final decision of the Office of Student Development and Success.
 Observation hours for teacher education and substitute teaching are not conditions for petition.